verschoof/ZendLearning/README.md

 Copy `data/config.yml.dist` to `data/config.yml`.

-Do Composer install `composer install`
+Do a Composer install `composer install`

 Run `php -S localhost:8080` in the `public` directory and browse to `http://localhost:8080`.